jsphpndr/jsphpndr/content/blog/stop-email-spam-with-obscurejs-hide-your-email-address-from-spammers/index.md

 Obscure.js uses data-attributes on the `template` tag to generate email addresses and telephone numbers.

 This is a great approach because the `<template>` tag is a non-semantic element designed specifically to render its content with JavaScript.
-When JavaScript isn’t available, the content in our `<template>` tag isn’t rendered, and we get a quiet fail.
+When JavaScript isn't available, the content in our `<template>` tag isn't rendered, and we get a quiet fail.

 ### Attributes